argoproj-labs/argocd-operator/docs/usage/keycloak/openshift.md

      enabled: true
 ```

+**Note**:
+The main purpose of Keycloak created by the operator is to allow users to login into Argo CD with their OpenShift users.
+It is not expected to update Keycloak for any other use-cases.

-Note: Keycloak application created by this feature is currently not persistent.
-Incase of restarts, Any additional configuration created by the users in ArgoCD Keycloak realm will be deleted.
+Keycloak created by this feature only persists the changes that are made by the operator.
+In case of restarts, Any additional configuration created by the Admin in Keycloak will be deleted.